-This article shows how ukbathroomguru added a toilet / cloakroom to a small space over the stairs in Micklefield, Leeds.
+This article shows how ukbathroomguru added an upstairs toilet / cloakroom to a small space in Micklefield, Leeds.

 This is a case study which shows how we can add an upstairs toilet for around 3K (in this instance) with everything taken care of from start to finish: